norcams/iaas/docs/team/operations/local-repo.rst

 Common attributes and requirements
 ==================================

-Packages built locally by the project are made available for use (default for the world!) by storing it in one of the prepared directories depending on whether the package is to be part of a yum repository or as a stand-alone package or file.
+Packages built locally by the project are made available for use by storing it in one of the prepared directories depending on whether the package is to be part of a yum repository or as a stand-alone package or file, and whether it should be exposed to the world or only internally.

 The *iaas* group owns all files and directories under the repository root directory; the hierarchy is configured with the `set group ID` bit.
 Accordingly,